Martchus/syncthingtray/README.md

 Limitations of your system tray might affect Syncthing Tray.
 For instance you may not be able to show the UI shown in the screenshots below by left-clicking the tray icon and instead will just see a menu to access basic functionality (that normally only shows when right-clicking the tray icon).
-This particular limitation seems to apply to some versions of Ubuntu and might apply to other distributions and desktop environments as well.
+This particular limitation seems to apply to recent versions of GNOME and Ubuntu and might apply to other distributions and desktop environments as well.
 If your system tray is limited like this you can still use Syncthing Tray for the tray icon and basic functionality accessible via the menu.

 Note that under Wayland-based desktops there will be positioning issues.
 The Plasmoid is not affected by this, though.